fnaumenko/bioCC/README.md

 Sequencing coverage should be presented by [WIG](https://genome.ucsc.edu/goldenpath/help/wiggle.html) format.<br>
 Features are also presented by [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format.

 Formally bed file as a result of peak calling process, and bed file represents alignment have the common required fields, but they differ in the interpretation.
 Therefore, for greater clarity, we will refer to the files of the first type as *ordinary bed*, and the second – *alignment bed*.

 For more information about read’s density see option ```-s|--space```.

+The only *wiggle* in *variableStep* format is supported.

-All input files should have chromosomes items (features, data lines) been clustering together and ordering by increase.<br>
+All input files should have chromosomes items (features, data lines) been clustering together.<br>
+For faster processing, items belonging to the same chromosome also should be sorted in position ascending order.<br>
-Wig files generated by [MACS](http://liulab.dfci.harvard.edu/MACS/00README.html) or [PeakRanger](http://ranger.sourceforge.net/manual1.18.html) always meet these requirements.
-Opposite, bed files usually have messy initialization.
-The simplest way to prepare bed files is to sort them (although for **bioCC** the order of the chromosomes themselves does not matter).<br>
+*Wig* files generated by [MACS](http://liulab.dfci.harvard.edu/MACS/00README.html) or [PeakRanger](http://ranger.sourceforge.net/manual1.18.html) always meet these requirements.
+Opposite, *bed* files usually have messy initialization.
+The simplest way to prepare *bed* files is to sort them, for example by using **sortBed** utility from [bedtools](http://bedtools.readthedocs.io/en/latest/) package
+(though for **bioCC** the order of the chromosomes themselves does not matter).<br>
-It concerns 'template' bed file as well (see ```-f|--fbed``` option).
+It concerns 'template' *bed* file as well (see ```-f|--fbed``` option).

 **bioCC** recognizes the file formats automatically by their extension.
-To distinguish between ordinary beds and alignments, a special option is provided.
+To distinguish between *ordinary beds* and *alignments*, a special option is provided.

 Compressed files in gzip format (.gz) are acceptable.

 ### Input data order
-Input data can be provided as program parameters or as a file, contained file names.
+Comparable files can be represented both through program parameters, and by means of a file containing their names.
 In both cases the first file in a list – *primary* – is compared to the others – *secondary* – by turns.
+The *primary* file specifies a set of compared chromosomes (unless it is limited by the option ```-c|--chr``` or ```-g|--gen```).
+If one or more chromosomes are represented in the *primary* file, only they will be compared.<br>
+Also, in the case of *wiggle*, the *primary* defines a resolution (see option ```-s|--space``` for more information).

 Be careful by using standard naming conventions like *abc?.bed*, *a\*.bed*.
-You must be sure that first of the lexically recognized files is really primary, and that all other files really need to be compared.
+You must be sure that first of the lexically recognized files is really primary, and that all other files really need to be compared.<br>
 For more details about list of file names as a file see option ```-l|--list```.

 ### Options description
 Enumerable option values are case insensitive.

 ```-a|--align```<br>
-Indicate that input bed files are alignments, so density correlation would be performed.<br>
+Indicate that input bed files are *alignments*, so density correlation would be performed.<br>
-Since alignment may be considered as an “instance” of ordinary bed, in idea both cases should get the same result.
-It is true when the alignments as well as the ordinary beds have no *ambiguous* reads/features (see ```-–alarm``` option for definition).
+Since *alignment* may be considered as an 'instance' of *ordinary bed*, in idea both cases should get the same result.
+It is true when the *alignments* as well as the *ordinary beds* have no *ambiguous* reads/features (see ```-–alarm``` option for definition).
 But in practice they almost always have, and these ambiguities are resolved by different way.
 Consequently the results can be dramatically different.
 This is a reason of this option.<br>
-In addition, ordinary beds are compared using a separate, ultra-fast algorithm.<br>
+In addition, *ordinary beds* are compared using a separate, ultra-fast algorithm.<br>
 If alignments are treated without this option, **bioCC** will print a warning message.<br>
-If ordinary bed files have features of different sizes and are treated with this option, **bioCC** will print a cancel message and complete.
+If *ordinary bed* files have features of different sizes and are treated with this option, **bioCC** will print a cancel message and complete.

 ```-g|--gen <name>```<br>
 Chromosome sizes file, reference genome library, or single nucleotide sequence.<br>
 Genome library is a directory contained nucleotide sequences for each chromosome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.<br>
-If ```name``` is a *.fa[.gz]* file, **DenPro** accepts the corresponding chromosome as the only treated.<br>
+If ```name``` is a *.fa[.gz]* file, **bioCC** accepts the corresponding chromosome as the only treated.<br>
 Otherwise first the program searches for *.fa* files in the directory ```name```.
-If there are no such files in this directory, **DenPro** searches for *.fa.gz* files.<br>
+If there are no such files in this directory, **bioCC** searches for *.fa.gz* files.<br>
 If chromosome is specified by option ```–c|--chr```, the program searches for the corresponding *.fa[.gz]* file.<br>
 The chromosome sizes file is recognized by *.sizes* extension.<br>
 The difference between chromosome sizes file and genome library/file is that in the latter all the undefined regions in the reference genome (gaps), will be excluded from calculation.<br>
 Undefined regions are regions with only ambiguous reference characters ‘N’ in them.<br>
 It can make sense in some special cases.
 Synchronous gaps in the alignments slightly increase the degree of orderliness.
-For example, the Pearson coefficient for the correlation of two model aligned control sequences (‘inputs’) is equal to ~ 0.0060 without taking into account the gaps, and ~ 0.0007 with allowance for.<br>
+For instance, Pearson correlation coefficient for two sequences, recalled by different aligners (MOSAIK and SMALT in this case) from one model control sequence (‘input’), is equal to 0.86 when ignoring the gaps, and 0.70 when they are taken into account (with the default settings of resolution and gap length).<br>
-But in most cases, using a reference chromosome sizes is entirely justified.
 The minimal length of accounting gaps is managed by ```--gap-len``` option.<br>
 For example, chromosome 1 from mm9 library contains 14 regions, separated by gaps with length more then 400 bps, and 10 regions, separated by gaps with length more then 1000.<br>
 Indicating genome library has the same effect as ```-f|--fbed``` option, where 'template' is a set of defined regions.<br>